AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 - All genes are identified with Ensembl IDs
-- Cell by gene expression data to be mapped are stored in the `X` layer of the unlabled h5ad file
+- Cell by gene expression data to be mapped are stored in the `X` layer of the unlabeled h5ad file
 - Cell by gene expression data are raw counts expressed as integers

 The first two requirements are non-negotiable.
 The third requirement can